 Before you apply, consider:

-A design can be registered in Australia, provided it is both:
+You can obtain protection for your design in Australia, provided it is both:

 - 'new' - meaning it must not be identical to any design* previously disclosed anywhere in the world (including on the internet), nor any design previously used in Australia; and